zvezdi/services_accessibility/README.md

 The building of the graph is too slow to live in the request lifecycle.
 This task can be run to rebuild the graph from the database.
 `python scripts/prebuild_network.py`

+2. Precompute results with specified parameteters city wide.

+Computing a score for all the buildings in the city is too slow to live in the request lifecycle.
+This task can be run to precompute and store the results in the database.
+Make sure to adjust the parameters inside the file before running it.
+`python scripts/precompute_accessibility.py`

+## UI

+The UI is a simple sinatra server you can find in the `ui` directory.`ui/app.rb` is the server entrypoint.
+You can start the server by navigating to the ui directory and running the `run.sh` script